Why You Should Become a GMP Auditor and How to Do It

 Browse Upcoming Free GMP Webinars

-Tagged as: Pharma, Audits, Career.
+Tagged as: Audits, Career, Pharma.

 Jennifer Kussauer is a Senior International GxP Auditor, QA/QM Consultant with expertise in GCP/GVP/GMP/GDP.
 Before becoming an independent consultant, Jennifer served as Associate Director, Head Audits and Inspections Management at Merck KGaA in Germany.